 That was a remarkable moment of spine.
 By that stage we had developed a conversation among ourselves about the matters that were distressing us, and the things we wanted to know about each other, and those things we wanted the world to know about us.
 We were at last ready with the ideas and arguments.

-Today the Alliance has over 160 members, including 22 New Zealand schools.
-Members also include schools in the Philippines, South Africa, Japan and Hong Kong.
+Today the Alliance has over 190 members, including over 30 New Zealand schools.
+Members also include schools in Asia and Africa.
 The Alliance remains firmly committed to the ideals of its founding members to promote the education of girls in girls’ schools and to be the leading voice for the advancement of girls’ schools.
 While the educators of today face many new challenges — from anxiety and cyberbullying to the impact of robotics and automation on the jobs of the future — the Alliance’s core business remains the same: to advocate for the outstanding role that girls’ schools play in producing the next generation of female leaders in business, politics, law, public and community service, the creative arts, music, sports, medicine and health, science, technology, engineering, mathematics and the growing field of entrepreneurship.

 Dame Beryl Beaurepaire AC, women’s rights activist